npope/home-assistant-crestron-component/README.md

   - Switch (any digital signal on the contol system - read / write)
   - Media Player (Can represent a multi-zone switcher.
 Tested with PAD8A)

+## Adding the component to Home Assistant

+  - Add the `crestron` directory to `config/custom_components`
+  - Restart Home Assistant

 ## On the control system
  - Add a TCP/IP Client device to the control system
  - Configure the client device with the IP address of Home Assistant